A former Division 1 athlete, Kim’s fitness (and her perception of her body) deteriorated rapidly after college.

 “My family witnessed 24 years of bad habits.
 They know I liked Froot Loops and ice cream, so of course they are going to offer them to me.
 I have to show them differently.
 I have to build new habits for my family.”

 Her family came around.
-After five months in Lean Eating, they know that Kim isn’t just going through a “healthy phase.”
+After five months in Precision Nutrition Coaching, they know that Kim isn’t just going through a “healthy phase.”
 These are habits she’s building and practicing for life.

 They stock the refrigerator with Greek yogurt.
 And they become curious.